John Karony's Net Worth Remains a Mystery, SafeMoon Skeptics Are Wary

-Why John Karony's net worth matters
+Why does John Karony's net worth matter?

-Investors wonder if SafeMoon is a Ponzi scheme.
+Is SafeMoon is a Ponzi scheme?

 Also, if it’s true that Karony owns half of the SafeMoon stockpile, he could create a “rug pull” at any moment.
 This would leave SafeMoon holders left for dead with worthless currency.

-What investors should do with their SafeMoon tokens
+What should investors do with their SafeMoon tokens?

 Investing is and always will be a personal decision.
 What one investor finds extremely risky, another sees as an opportunity to score a big win.
 With SafeMoon, the risk does seem a bit higher than other investment options.